Indiana State Sycamores: National team championships (3)

-As of August 1, 2022, Indiana State has won three National Championships; one NCAA team championship, one NAIA team championship and one USBC title.
+As of August 1, 2023, Indiana State has won three National Championships; one NCAA team championship, one NAIA team championship and one USBC title.

 The men's basketball team won the 1950 NAIA National Championship.

 Kurt Thomas led the men's gymnastics team to the 1977 NCAA National Championship.
 In 1973 and 1979, the team finished third in the NCAA Championships.
 In 1971, Coach Margit "Grete" Treiber led the ISU women's gymnastics team to a national runner-up finish at the AIAW National Championships.
 In 1964, Coach Roger Counsil led the ISU men's freshman gymnastics team to a national runner-up finish at the NCAA Championships.

 The women's bowling team won the 1984 United States Bowling Congress' National Intercollegiate Championship.

-The men's basketball team was the NCAA Division I national runner-up in 1979 and the NCAA College Division national runner-up in 1968.
+The men's basketball team was the NCAA Division I national runner-up in 1979; the 2024 NIT finalist and the NCAA College Division national runner-up in 1968.

 The men's basketball team was the national runner-up in the 1946 and 1948 NAIA National Championship Tournaments.
 The 1950 title team placed eight players on the 1951 Pan-American Games gold medal-winning team.
 Head Coach John Longfellow also served as co-head coach of the Pan-American Games team.